Professors Ischias By Bie

 Legacy

-Van Kooten en De Bie received many awards over the decades and were praised unanimously in the press.
-Even today, archive footage of their sketches still generates high TV ratings.
+Over the decades, Kees van Kooten en Wim de Bie have received many awards and almost unanimous praise in the press.
+To this day, archive footage of their sketches generates high TV ratings.
 Their personal YouTube channel is among the most popular in the Low Countries.
-In terms of intellectual status, they can be considered the Dutch equivalent of Monty Python, even though their comedy was more realistic and conventional.
-Many Dutch and Flemish satirists have been influenced by them.
-But the general public loves them equally much.
-In 2004 they ended at the 30th place in the election of "De Grootste Nederlander" ("The Greatest Dutchman").
-The surest sign of their enduring legacy is the fact that they introduced many untranslatable catchphrases and neologisms in the Dutch language, which found their way to the official dictionary.
+In terms of intellectual status, they can be considered the Dutch equivalent of the British Monty Python team, even though their comedy style was more realistic and conventional.
+Many Dutch and Flemish satirists have been influenced by them, and the general public loves them equally much.
+In 2004, they appeared at the 30th place in the election of "De Grootste Nederlander" ("The Greatest Dutchman").
+The surest sign of their enduring legacy is the fact that they introduced many untranslatable catchphrases and neologisms, many of which found their way into the official Dutch dictionary.
 Because of this achievement they were made honorary members of the Genootschap Onze Taal (Our Language Society) in 2007.

 Bie's 1981 comic strip.